Maths

 Abstract: understanding problems written in the form of calculations e.g. 4 x 4 = 12

-Throughout maths lessons, children are constantly discussing what they are learning with their partners allowing them to explore and reason the concept, with peers, through their own choice of vocabulary.
+Throughout maths lessons, children are constantly discussing what they are learning with their partners allowing them to more deeply explore each mathematical concepts.
 Each lesson has a 3-task structure where children will complete fluency, reasoning and problem-solving activities.
 The fluency questions allow children to practise their basic understanding and skills within the learning and the reasoning and problem-solving tasks gives the children opportunities to explain their understanding and be given the chance to relate their learning to real life examples.
-To ensure children are challenged, each lesson has a St Faith’s Challenge, which is used to deepen their learning further and ensure that more able children stay engaged.
+All children are challenged through carefully planned questions, which aim to deepen their understanding.
+Each lesson has a St Faith’s Challenge, which is used to deepen their learning further and ensure that more able children stay engaged.

 For further information please click on the below links: